neuml/txtai/docs/cloud.md

 As mentioned previously, model caching is recommended to reduce container start times.
 The following commands demonstrate this.
 In all cases, it is assumed a config.yml file is present in the local directory with the desired configuration set.

 ### API
-This section builds a Docker image that caches models and starts an API service.
+This section builds an image that caches models and starts an API service.
 The config.yml file should be configured with the desired components to expose via the API.

-The following is a sample config.yml file that creates an Embeddings API service
+The following is a sample config.yml file that creates an Embeddings API service.

 ```yaml
 # config.yml